 Many Indigenous men and women have made their marks in the fields of sports, politics, the arts and many others.
-Here are a few of these illustrious personages that have brought prestige to the country, with some continuing to shine their light until today:
+Here are a few of these illustrious personages who have brought prestige to the country, with some continuing to shine their light until today:

 Tom Longboat (1887-1949)